 - adding any disqualified person as a current account holder, signatory or identified beneficiary in relation to an existing current account

 Banks and building societies that refuse to open a current account for someone who is disqualified must tell that person the reason for the refusal.
-This is as long as doing so does not conflict with their duties under other legislation.
+This applies as long as doing so does not conflict with their duties under other legislation.

 The Home Office has produced information, including a particular form of words, for firms to provide to individuals who are refused an account in those circumstances.